-There certainly can be many enefits of using a small business credit card.
+There certainly can be many benefits of using a small business credit card.
 For example, you can rack up quite a few reward points over the course of a year and build your business credit over time.
 But here’s the issue: credit card fees can quickly add up, sometimes without you realizing it.
-The easiest way to avoid this is to pay your business credit balance off every month.
+The easiest way to avoid this is to pay your business credit card balance off every month.
 If this is not possible, closely review each credit card statement, ensuring that you understand what you are paying in terms of fees and interest.

 5. Professional Services

 You may find yourself hiring outside help every now and again.
 Since this isn’t a “regular thing,” it fits into the hidden cost category.
 Do you often hire an attorney before signing a contract?
-Have you ever got into a difficult tax situation and needed to bring in an accountant?
+Have you ever gotten into a difficult tax situation and needed to bring in an accountant?
 What about some kind of tech emergency?
 You can't have your phones or computers go down for any extended period of time.
 Professional service fees can really add up, especially if you don't have a regular plan in place.